lxsmnsyc/the-fighting-game/docs/game.md

 - Cards that share aspects with the player's abilities weigh more.
 - The player can own a limited number of copies of each card: 5 per common, 3 per uncommon, and 1 per rare or secret.
+- Rarities unlock in order, and the shop only rolls unlocked cards.
+Picking an ability unlocks Common cards.
+Acquiring `RARITY_UNLOCK_COUNT` (10) cards of a rarity unlocks the next one, up to Rare.
+See [cards.md](cards.md#rarity).
 - A secret card stays locked until the player owns every rare card of its first aspect.